wazuh/wazuh-documentation/source/_templates/installations/indexer/common/generate_certificates.rst

     # curl -sO https://packages.wazuh.com/4.3/wazuh-certs-tool.sh
     # curl -sO https://packages.wazuh.com/4.3/config.yml

 #.
-Edit ``./config.yml`` and replace the node names and IP values with the corresponding names and IP addresses.
-You need to do this for all the Wazuh server, the Wazuh indexer, and the Wazuh dashboard nodes.
+Edit the ``./config.yml`` and replace the node names and IP values with the corresponding names and IP addresses.
+You need to do this for all  Wazuh server, Wazuh indexer, and Wazuh dashboard nodes.
 Add as many node fields as needed.

       .. code-block:: yaml